Last Updated on

 Both brands are incredibly popular and enjoy stellar ratings from customers.

-Both mattresses deliver a great sleeping experience, but use very different designs – while Casper has four layers, Tuft & Needle only has two.
+Both mattresses deliver a great sleeping experience, but use very different designs – while Casper has three layers, Tuft & Needle only has two.

 There is also a substantial price difference between the two, with Casper being the pricier choice.